pagegwood/wings/README.md

 }
 ```

-Configure component for the small screen target, overriding the default configuration.
+Component will be loaded using smallscreen config when the target matches the smallscreen media query.

 ```js
 'path/to/your/flight/component': {